-- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 124, Behind recovery operations resumed as the observatory has cleared solar interference for LGA communications.
+- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 124, May 4th, Behind recovery operations resumed as the observatory has cleared solar interference for LGA communications.
 Based on the Failure Review Board recommendations, the recovery operations consist of recovering the battery state of charge for the first two days.
 On the third day, the transmitter will be commanded on to receive the carrier.
 Recovery operations are significantly different than what was conducted in January.
 This includes a faster frequency segmented acquisition sequence, sweeping a lower frequency range, battery state of charge recovery and powering on the transmitter using only short critical commands.
 The frequency segmented acquisition sequence is a significant departure for deep space communications which typically require a slow sweep of the entire best lock frequency range.
-The DSN staff cleverly developed a 10 second automated uplink sweep of consisting of 18 one kHz frequency segments followed by repeatedly sending short commands.
+The DSN staff cleverly developed a 10 second automated uplink sweep consisting of 18 one kHz frequency segments followed by repeatedly sending short commands.
 Note that the use of the JPL radio science receiver capability for the carrier recovery tracks has been delayed until funding negotiations have been completed.

-- On day 124, during the DSS-43 70m support, 97 commands were sent for battery state of charge recovery.
-The timing and coordination of the commanding between the DSN and MOC continued to be refined. - On day 125, during the DSS-14 70m support, the transmitter tripped off-line at 2236z for 10 minutes.
-210 commands were sent for battery state of charge recovery.
-See DR #G116201 for more information. - On day 127, before BOT, the DSS-43 70m station was declared red for the 3 hour duration of the support due to a failed antenna servo drive.
-As a result, commands for powering on the transmitter did not occur.
-See DR #C111137 for more information. - 2.
+- The Green Bank Radio Telescope is scheduled to assist in the Behind recovery efforts, and will cover 6 out of 7 of the carrier recovery tracks when the MOC will attempt to power on the transmitter. - On day 131, during the DSS-14 70m support, 225 commands were sent for battery state of charge recovery. - On day 132, during the DSS-14 70m support, 225 commands were sent for battery state of charge recovery. - On day 133, during the DSS-14 70m station, 279 commands were sent for powering on the transmitter.
+Due to the duration of the support and the increased commands for each step, only 14 of the 18 frequency segments were commanded.
+No downlink signal was detected by the station.
+Three commands must be received sequentially to power on the transmitter.
+The Green Bank Radio Telescope did not participate due to an anomaly at the station. - 2.
 Detailed status of the activities that occurred on the Behind loss of communication anomaly, which occurred on day 2014-274, are listed below. - The Behind observatory entered superior solar conjunction at the 2.0 degree SPE angle on day 022.
 Recovery efforts resumed post solar conjunction on day 124, May 4th through day 179, June 28th, as the spacecraft will be clear of solar interference for recovering on the LGA.
 The Failure Review Board recommendations are being implemented consisting of battery state of charge recovery and powering on the downlink carrier.
 Due to Behind's orbit going retrograde and re-entering the region of solar interference, recovery operations will be suspended from July through November.
 The DSN uplink arraying capability will be tested again with the Ahead observatory in October and November, and when it is ready, it will be used to increase the ground transmit power to assist with Behind recovery commanding.